zkrising/Tachi/docs/docs/api/routes/users.md

 | :: | :: | :: |
 | `:userID` | URL Parameter | The user's userID or their username. |

+!!! note
+	The :userID param has some special functionality, and any time you see it in these docs, that functionality is supported.

+	You may pass the integer userID for this user - 1.
+	You may also pass the username - zkldi.
+	You may also pass the special string - `me` - which will select whatever user this authentication token is for.

 ### Response

 | Property | Type | Description |